spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 * Therefore, this trigger cannot be the cause of your Value Cache misses.

-Zabbix server: Utilization of unreacable poller data collector process, in % = 300

-Zabbix server: Utilization of trapper data collector process, in % = 0
+Zabbix server: Utilization of http poller data collector process, in % = 42.3 Zabbix server: Utilization of poller data collector process, in % = 72.9 Zabbix server: Utilization of unreacable poller data collector process, in % = 56.1

 ```bash